BlackJar72/CavernsOfEvil/README.md

 https://jaredbgreat.itch.io/caverns-of-evil

-## Fate of the Project

-This game was only originally intended as a short-term learning project with the side goal of creating a fun action game that I could play somewhat casually in short burst when I don't really to be sucked into a big game.
-At one point I did begin to have fantasies of making it my first commercial game, perhaps piggy-backing on Doomlike Dungeons (with it millions of downloads) for publicity.

-Unfortunately it fell victim to some bad early planning and ignorance of how Unity is designed to be used, leading to some inflexible code at its core.
-After stripping down plans for further development to adding more monsters, a few minor tweaks to mob and ammo placement, and some aesthetic and qaulity of life addition (intro, help, and perhaps options screens), it fell to what seems to be an actual engine or editor/compilation bug the broke animations (apparently removing the animator on death, which is not in the code).
-This bug is not resolved by reverting project changes to a previous working state, and has re-appeared randomly several times, and so this has been abandoned and the project itself deleted.

 ## About the Code

 The code is of varying quality.
 I'm generally proud of the level generation, both that ported from Doomlike Dungeons